Skip to main content

 In addition to extrinsic factors (like environmental stress), intrinsic — or biological — aging contributes to the decline of collagen.
 As you age, your skin’s stores of collagen naturally deplete and degrade, resulting in the visible signs of aging.
 Vitamin C not only activates the skin’s fibroblasts to produce new collagen, but it also stabilizes the collagen you already have, helping skin stay firm, plump and youthful-looking for longer.

-Watch this In The Mix video where Natalie outlines how Vitamin C may reverse the visible signs of aging: :
+Watch this In The Mix video where Natalie outlines how vitamin C may reverse the visible signs of aging: :

 How To Use A Vitamin C Serum

 Natalie tells us: “Vitamin C is essential in everyone’s routine.
 Your body doesn’t make this vitamin, so the only way to obtain its benefits is to apply it topically.”
-One of the best delivery vehicles for Vitamin C to the skin is a serum.
-Here’s how to use a Vitamin C serum in your skin care routine.
+One of the best delivery vehicles for vitamin C to the skin is a serum.
+Here’s how to use a vitamin C serum in your skin care routine.

 Perform A Patch Test